Subscribe

 We hear so much how the pace of life seems to be quicker now more than ever, how there are never enough hours in the day to squeeze everything in.
 It of course boils down to your values – what’s most important to you.
 If you really want to spend more time with someone, you’ll make that time and you’ll be there, in the moment.

-Some years ago, we had a participant on the Winning Edge programme who didn’t have a great relationship with his teenage son.
+Some years ago, we had a participant on the Winning Edge course who didn’t have a great relationship with his teenage son.
 Working long hours enabled them to live in the big dream house, pay for amazing holidays and live the lifestyle to which they’d become accustomed.
 All that came at a cost though – it meant less time at home with the family.
 After the Winning Edge, and with a comprehension of how trying to understand another’s Mental Map means we can understand them better, he consciously made time for his son.
 It was the simple things, such as playing on the Xbox with him.
 We got an email a little while later to say the Dad wanted us to know he’d acted on what he’d learnt on the Winning Edge and now the dynamic between his son and him had completely changed and, most importantly as a result, his son was no longer self-harming.
 A dramatic and uplifting shift and all because the son felt important and loved.

 Pearls of wisdom